 Conversation and Commentary Submissions

-Dr. Sarah J. Jackson at the University of Pennsylvania is the Conversation and Commentary Editor through 2022.
+Dr. Lore/tta LeMaster at Arizona State University is the Conversation and Commentary Editor through 2024.
 The C&C editor facilitates forums consisting of multiple short contributions (~2500-3000 words each) by different authors addressing focused topics of interest to the journal.
-Please direct inquiries to her at firstname.lastname@example.org and include “WSIC-C&C” in the subject line.
+Please direct inquiries to email@example.com and include “WSIC-C&C” in the subject line.

 Conversation & Commentary submissions must be reflective of a complete forum including: